 In addition, we conduct a substantial portion of our operations through our subsidiaries, none of which are currently guarantors of our indebtedness.
 Accordingly, repayment of our indebtedness is dependent on the generation of cash flow by our subsidiaries and their ability to make such cash available to us, by dividend, debt repayment or otherwise.
-Unless they become guarantors of our indebtedness, our subsidiaries do not have any obligation to pay amounts due on our indebtedness or to make funds available for that purpose.
+Our subsidiaries do not have any obligation to pay amounts due on our indebtedness or to make funds available for that purpose.
 Our subsidiaries may not be able to, or may not be permitted to, make distributions to enable us to make payments in respect of our indebtedness.
 Each subsidiary is a distinct legal entity, and, under certain circumstances, legal and contractual restrictions may limit our ability to obtain cash from our subsidiaries.
-While the agreement governing our revolving credit facility limits the ability of our subsidiaries to incur consensual restrictions on their ability to pay dividends or make other intercompany payments to us, these limitations are subject to qualifications and exceptions.
 In the event that we do not receive distributions from our subsidiaries, we may be unable to make required principal and interest payments on our indebtedness.